vishaltak/gitlab-development-kit/doc/howto/registry.md

     REGISTRY_INSECURE: "true" # see note below for discussion
 ```

+NOTE: **Note:**
-**Note:** The contents of the above `.gitlab-ci.yml` file will differ depending on how the container registry has been configured:
+The contents of the above `.gitlab-ci.yml` file will differ depending on how the container registry has been configured:

 1. When the local container registry is insecure because `registry.self_signed: false` has been [configured](#configuring-a-local-only-registry), the above `.gitlab-ci.yml` file can be used.